exercism/python/concepts/functions/introduction.md

 What if someone calls `hello` without passing an argument?
 The program would error with a report that an argument is missing.
 If we don't want the program  to error with no argument, we can define a [`default argument`][default arguments].
-The default argument defines what value to use if the argument is missing when the function is called.
+A default argument defines what value to use if the argument is missing when the function is called.

 Following is an example of a function with a default argument